 When shopping WFPB, here are some tips/suggestions:

 1. Produce aisle - ideally the bulk of your shopping happens here.
 When possible, purchase the "dirty dozen" organically and try to buy non-GMO products (discussed in a separate post).
 I learned recently that Whole Foods does not allow any GMO products in their stores.
-Even they don’t say that specifically on the label, the product has been vetted to be non-GMO per the clerk I spoke to.
+Even if they don’t say that specifically on the label, the product has been vetted to be non-GMO per the clerk I spoke to.

 2. Grains -